 Referral from the Local Homeless Coalition: This preference applies to an individual or family, referred to CMHA by the local Homeless Coalition, who lacks a fixed, regular, and adequate nighttime residence, or needing assistance for homelessness prevention.
 Meaning but not limited to:

-(i) Sleeping in a place not designed for or ordinarily used as a regular sleeping accommodation
+Sleeping in a place not designed for or ordinarily used as a regular sleeping accommodation shelter or place not meat for human habitation immediately before entering institution.

 (ii) Or Living in a shelter (designated to provide temporary living arrangements